 Businesses are facing declining revenues across the board as travel restrictions remain in place and retail establishments continue to shut down.
 As a result, many businesses have started to engage in worst-case scenario planning, including the possibility of instituting reductions in force, or layoffs.
 If this becomes a reality for your business, you should consider the fact that the federal government and many states have enacted laws that require notice periods and possibly severance payments to affected employees in the case of certain large layoffs.
 These laws are known as WARN Acts, which is an acronym for Worker Adjustment and Retraining Notification Acts.
 This article will provide a general overview of the NJ WARN Act as an example of the types of state laws that can apply to layoffs, but you should consult your legal advisor if you have any questions or concerns regarding the application of these laws to your particular situation.

 The NJ WARN Act, originally enacted in 2007, was expanded significantly in January 2020 (with a July 19, 2020, effective date).
-Starting July 19, 2020, the modified law applies to individuals and businesses operating in the state for more than 3 years and employing at least 100 employees regardless of how many hours those employees work per week.
+Starting July 19, 2020, the modified law applies to individuals and businesses operating in the state of New Jersey for more than 3 years and employing at least 100 employees regardless of how many hours those employees work per week.
 If there is a layoff of 50 or more employees (either full-time or part-time) in the state, then the law generally requires 3 things:

 Although there are summaries of the law available on the NJ DOL&WD’s website, you should consult a qualified legal advisor if you have questions because the summaries do not appear to incorporate the most recent changes to the legislation that were made in January 2020.